isacucho/FnMacAssistant/README.md

 6. Go to sideloadly and sideload the downloaded IPA (the IPA will be saved to your _Downloads_ folder.

+7. Open the Fortnite app.
+It should crash after a few seconds.

-7. Return to FnMacAssistant and click on the _Patch App_ button.
+8. Return to FnMacAssistant and click on the _Patch App_ button.
 (This will patch the embedded.mobileprovision to _/Applications/Fortnite.app/Wrapper/FortniteClient-IOS-Shipping.app_, and remove old app if it exists)

-8. Open fortnite and enjoy!
+9. Open fortnite and enjoy!

 <hr/>

 <h2>Credits:</h2>